zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/range-search.md

 ## Overview{#overview}

-When executing a Range Search request, Milvus uses the most similar vectors to the query vector from the ANN Search results as the center, with the **radius** specified in the Search request as the outer circle's radius, and the **range_filter** as the inner circle's radius to draw two concentric circles.
+When executing a Range Search request, Zilliz Cloud uses the most similar vectors to the query vector from the ANN Search results as the center, with the **radius** specified in the Search request as the outer circle's radius, and the **range_filter** as the inner circle's radius to draw two concentric circles.
 All vectors with similarity scores that fall within the annular region formed by these two concentric circles will be returned.
 Here, the **range_filter** can be set to **0**, indicating that all entities within the specified similarity score (radius) will be returned.

 ![Sewjwp5DShFgKAbC1Mwcrr7enOD](/byoc/Sewjwp5DShFgKAbC1Mwcrr7enOD.png)

 The above diagram shows that a range search request carries two parameters: **radius** and **range_filter**.
-Upon receiving a range search request, Milvus does the following:
+Upon receiving a range search request, Zilliz Cloud does the following:

 - Use the specified metric type (**COSINE**) to find all vector embeddings most similar to the query vector.